Montana Elk Hunting: The Complete Guide

 Key Rules

-• Group applications are allowed — group uses the lowest member’s point total (squared)
+- You can apply as a group — the draw uses the lowest member’s weighted point total

 Strategic Advice